nilsmango/project7III/content/tap/support.md

 ### How do I connect to Ableton?
 Check the Manual [here](/tap/manual#set-up)!

+### Is 7III Tap a free Ableton Live Controller App for iPhone?
+Yes, 7III Tap is free to test.
+There is however a 15 minutes per day limit for sending and receiving MIDI.

 ### What Premium upgrades are available?
-There is a one-time purchase for lifetime access to all Premium features
+There is a one-time purchase for lifetime access to unlimited Tap use.

-### How do I upgrade to Premium?
-Open the app, go to "Options" or "Help".
-Tap on "Get Premium" and choose your preferred option.

 ## Feature Requests
 We love hearing your ideas (you can also send us your music made with 7III Tap)!
 Send your feature requests to [hi@project7III.com](mailto:hi@project7III.com).